padrepitufo/yeets/README.md

 # YEETS UI

-This is the frontend UI that consumes yeets-api for tastey taSTEY TASTEY breakfast.
+This frontend UI consumes the  yeets-api for tastey taSTEY TASTEY breakfast.

 # create-svelte